adrien-ben/imgui-rs-vulkan-renderer/README.md

 ### gpu-allocator

 This feature adds support for gpu-allocator.
-It exposes `Renderer::with_gpu_allocator` which takes a `Arc<Mutex<gpu_allocator::vulkan::Allocator>>`.
+It changes `Renderer::new` which now takes a `Arc<Mutex<gpu_allocator::vulkan::Allocator>>`.
 All internal allocator are then done using the allocator.

 > I'm still not sure with the `Arc<Mutex<...>>` stuff.
 It works for me but i'm unsure it'a the best way to go.